ellmetha/mtlmurals/README.rst

 .. code-block:: shell

-  $ python manage.py import_murals /path/to/murales.json
+  $ pipenv run python manage.py import_murals /path/to/murales.json

 *Alright!* Now all you have to do is to launch the development server using:

 .. code-block:: shell

-  $ python manage.py runserver
+  $ pipenv run python manage.py runserver

 Credits
 =======